Plemmirio

 Conservation And Sustainability

 Plemmirio's management focuses on protecting marine habitats while maintaining sustainable use through strict zonation.
 Zone A (integral reserve) prohibits all extractive activities, allowing only scientific research.
 Zone B permits regulated recreational diving and traditional fishing methods.
 Zone C allows most non-destructive activities with permits.
-Ongoing monitoring programs track fish populations, Posidonia meadow health, and water quality.
-Anti-poaching patrols operate regularly, and the reserve participates in Mediterranean-wide networks for marine conservation data sharing and species monitoring.
+Ongoing monitoring programmes track fish populations, Posidonia meadow health, and water quality.
+[1] Anti-poaching patrols operate regularly, and the reserve participates in Mediterranean-wide networks for marine conservation data sharing and species monitoring.

 Visitor Ratings